Kalabasa/leanrada.com/src/pages/works/isolation.md

 	<strong>F</strong><sup>M7</sup>&emsp;
 	<strong>F</strong><sup>o7</sup>
 </div>
+<small>Key: <strong>C</strong></small>

-The result of the voice-heavy composition was noticeable – There were no strong movements in the chord progression.
+The result of voice-heavy composition was noticeable – There were no strong movements in the chord progression.

 Rather, the movement of the music was driven by the individual voice lines.